 Training on Instructional Practices for Postsecondary Success (TIPPS) is a series of professional learning modules designed for postsecondary instructors in career and technical education.
-The modules provide an overview of evidence-based practices that strengthen the teaching and learning process.
+The modules provide an overview of evidence-based practices that strengthen teaching and learning.
 The ultimate goal of TIPPS is to lead to a better-prepared workforce.
 Through TIPPS, each instructor can work through the learning modules and construct a Universal Design for Learning (UDL) framework for their teaching by infusing pedological strategies with diverse learners in mind.

 TIPPS spans topics related to learning conditions, curriculum, instruction, and assessment, and focuses on the following learning objectives: